 1. Access to Essential Resources

-Integrated Investing starts with access to essential resources and helps to answer the question, “What essential resource do you feel is important that people are able to access?”
+Integrated Investing starts with access to essential resources and helps to answer the questions, “What startups do we still need?” and “What essential resource do you feel is important that people are able to access?”

 Essential resources fall into six categories:

 - Sustenance, such as food, water, energy, and shelter

 - Expression, such as art, culture, language, music, and writing